30040482/Contact-Card/Timeline.md

     Did Luis Soberanis tell Alessandro to confront his mother about Alessandro’s earnings?

-    Why was Luis Soberanis told by Dalia Pacheco that he was “poisoning his son’s brain”?
+    Why was Luis Soberanis told by Dalia Pacheco that he was “poisoning my son’s brain”?